-Eric D. Hargan, J.D.

-Acting Secretary of Health and Human Services

-200 Independence Avenue, S.W.
+The Honorable Alex M. Azar II Secretary, The Department of Health and Human Services 200 Independence Avenue, S.W.
 Washington, DC 20201

-Dear Acting Secretary Hargan,
+Dear Secretary Azar,

-On behalf of the Presidential Advisory Council on Combating Antibiotic Resistant Bacteria (PACCARB), we wish to bring to your attention two pivotal issues which concern both veterinary and human medicine that, if left unaddressed, would undermine the collective U.S. government effort to combating antibiotic resistance.
-In brief, the current federal efforts that are using One Health approaches to fight antibiotic-resistance are at risk of being undermined by significant loss or redirection of funding.
+On behalf of the Presidential Advisory Council on Combating Antibiotic Resistant Bacteria (PACCARB), we wish to bring to your attention two pivotal issues that concern both veterinary and human medicine that, if left unaddressed, would undermine the collective U.S. government effort to combating antibiotic resistance.
+In brief, the current federal efforts that are using One Health approaches to fight antibiotic-resistant bacteria are at risk of being undermined by significant loss or redirection of funding.

 The National Action Plan on Combating Antibiotic Resistant Bacteria (NAP) includes critical milestones that address issues related to both human and animal health.
-This One Health approach is crucial because the same resistant bacteria inflict harm and spread disease to both domains, as demonstrated by the fact that 6 of every 10 infectious diseases in humans are spread from animals.
-The PACCARB members applaud the increases in funds during the last budget cycle in support of key programs and activities that help agencies achieve the milestones set forth in the NAP.
+Protecting human health by ensuring animal health is the crux of this One Health approach, and is exemplified by the CDC's inclusion of common food borne bacteria (including Campylobacter, Salmonella, and Shigella) in their list of the top drug-resistant threats to the United States.1 The PACCARB members applaud the increases in funds during the last budget cycle in support of key programs and activities that help agencies achieve the milestones set forth in the NAP.
 Because of this support, researchers and educators have made critical progress to address the profound problem of antibiotic resistance and a new positive momentum has been achieved.
 However, PACCARB members are deeply concerned that the hard-earned gains that have been made in combating resistance may not continue, and important results of new programs that that were recently started may never be realized.

-The PACCARB believes that we are at a strategic point in time for advancing our collective work to reduce antibiotic resistance, find alternatives to antibiotics, prevent infection and preserve effective antibiotics for both animal and human populations.
+The PACCARB believes that we are at a strategic point in time for advancing our collective work to reduce antibiotic resistance, find alternatives to antibiotics, prevent infections and promote effective stewardship of antibiotics for both animal and human populations.
 The upcoming fiscal allocation decisions to be made may have dramatic negative impacts on the United States' ability to address antibiotic-resistance if funds are diverted from their current missions.
 Therefore, we propose the following: